 It’s been just over 100 days since the World Health Organization declared the COVID-19 outbreak a global pandemic.

-In the early days, as the world scrambled to find tests, respirators, masks and vaccine candidates to address the physical crisis, we anticipated the COVID-19 mental health crisis emerging on the horizon.
+As the world began the scramble to find tests, respirators, masks and vaccine candidates to address the physical crisis, we anticipated the emerging COVID-19 mental health crisis on the horizon.

-We’re especially concerned about the emotional and mental health burden of COVID-19 among high risk populations including young adults, youth and underserved communities.
+We’re especially concerned about the mental health burden of COVID-19 among high risk populations including young adults, youth and underserved communities.

 Experts Predict a Global Mental Health Crisis